Pentagon nominee regrets Turkey’s ‘drift’ from West | Federal News Network

 “It is very disheartening to see how they have drifted over the past several years,” Esper said, citing the Turkish government’s purchase of the S-400 air defense system that the Trump administration has said is likely to trigger U.S. economic sanctions and jeopardize Turkey’s role in the NATO alliance, whose primary adversary is Russia.

-“We are now telling Turkey that because you have been forced to buy another missile system we’re not going to sell you the F35,” Trump said.
-It was not immediately clear what he meant by saying Turkey was forced to buy the Russian system.
-Pentagon officials have said Turkey was offered favorable terms to buy a U.S.-made air defense system, the Patriot, but turned it down in favor of the Russian system.
+“We are now telling Turkey that because you have been forced to buy another missile system we’re not going to sell you the F-35,” Trump said.
+Pentagon officials have said Turkey was offered favorable terms to buy a U.S.-made air defense system, the Patriot, but turned it down in favor of the Russian system despite strong U.S. objections.

 The Pentagon has repeatedly said the S-400 purchase would mean Turkey’s indefinite suspension, and potentially its permanent removal, from the U.S. F-35 stealth fighter program as a supplier of numerous components.
 It also has suspended a program of F-35 flight training for Turkish student pilots and instructor pilots at Luke Air Force Base in Arizona and given those personnel a July 31 deadline to leave the United States.

+The U.S. governmen’ts concern is that the S-400 could be used by Turkey to gather data on the capabilities of the F-35, and that the information could end up in Russian hands.

-Asked about the S-400 decision, Esper told the committee it was “the wrong one, and it’s disappointing.”
+Asked about Turkey’s S-400 decision, Esper told the committee it was “the wrong one, and it’s disappointing.”

 Later he went further, saying that although Turkey has long been a reliable NATO ally, it is now headed in the wrong direction.
 He said he recently told Turkey’s defense minister, “You can either have the S-400 or you can have the F-35.
 You cannot have both.
 Acquisition of the S-400 fundamentally undermines the capabilities of the F-35.”